-NFFO Services Ltd. can provide for any offshore activity, suitable fishing vessels to act as Guard boats for the purpose of protecting any vulnerable sub-sea or surface installation including exposed cables and pipelines from the dangers arising from fishing activities or other marine traffic movements.
+NFFO Services provide fishing vessels to act as guard boats for any offshore activity for the purpose of protecting vulnerable sub-sea or surface installations, including exposed cables and pipelines from the dangers arising from fishing activities or other marine traffic movements.

-Our highly experienced and respected fishing skippers will create awareness to the dangers to masters/skippers of any vessel operating in the vicinity of such hazard, thereby providing early and adequate warning to enable such vessels to take avoiding action.
+Our highly experienced and respected fishing skippers will ensure awareness of the dangers to masters/skippers of any vessel operating in the vicinity of the assets, thereby providing early and adequate warning to enable such vessels to take avoiding action.

-Offshore operators should recognise there are much wider mutual benefits to be gained from using fishing vessels as guard boats through the industry’s main representative body; Fast access to additional vessels or a suitable replacement vessel in the event of a breakdown being just one.
+There are broader mutual benefits to be gained from using fishing vessels as guard boats through the industry’s main representative body – access to additional vessels or a suitable replacement vessel in the event of a breakdown being just one.

-For all offshore operations there is potential disruption for one or both parties.
-By engaging a suitable fishing vessel as a Chase boat, through the main Federation it is seen as a positive move by operators.
-Such arrangements are viewed more favourably by most local skippers by the fact that;
+For all offshore operations, there is the potential for disruption to one or both parties.
+By engaging a suitable guard vessel through the main Federation, it is seen as a positive step by operators.
+Such arrangements are viewed more favourably by most local skippers by the fact that:

 - Skippers generally co-operate more readily with one of their colleagues.

-- It provides an alternative means of income for a local vessel, easing the pressure on the skipper created by the potential disruption from the work, restricted quota allocations and ever tightening fishing restrictions.
+- It provides an alternative means of income for a local vessel, easing any pressures on the fishing operation from any disruption resulting from the work.